> Shirley Collins > Songs > Glenlogie

 ; trad.]

 John Strachan of Fyvie, Aberdeenshire, sang the Scottish ballad Glenlogie on 16 July 1951 to Alan Lomax and Hamish Henderson.
-This recording was included on the Columbia anthology, The World Library of Folk and Primitive Music: Scotland, on The Child Ballads 2 (The Folk Songs of Britain Volume 5; Caedmon 1961; Topic 1968; Rounder 2000), and in 2002 on Strachan’s Rounder anthology Songs From Aberdeenshire.
+This recording was included on the Columbia anthology, The World Library of Folk and Primitive Music: Scotland, on The Child Ballads 2 (The Folk Songs of Britain Volume 5; Caedmon 1961; Topic 1968; Rounder 2000), in 2001 on the Sleepytown anthology The Bothy Songs and Ballads of North East Scotland Vol. 3, and in 2002 on Strachan’s Rounder anthology Songs From Aberdeenshire.
 Hamish Henderson and Ewan McVicar noted:

 The gay, nimble-footed, and noble Gordon family feature in many North East ballads.
 Here, Jeannie falls so hard for a distant relative that she is dying.
 Her family is too poor for Glenlogie to consider it appropriate to marry into, but a fine letter composed by her father saves her.
 Present-day singers prefer Glenlogie to reject Jeannie for the kinder reason of a prior engagement: “I thank ye, Jeannie Gordon, but I’m promised awa,” as sung by John Adams on his The Muckle Sangs album.